sunyumail93/PipeRNAseq/README.md

 ## Software prerequisites
 This pipeline is designed to run on Linux servers (but can also be used on Mac OS), and requires the following software:

-They need to be installed and added to $PATH before using the pipeline.
+They need to be installed and added to the $PATH before using the pipeline.
 ```
 bowtie2
 STAR